Part One: Emptiness

 We live in a world today where it is not difficult to see emptiness.
-But how is it we think of emptiness?
+But how is it we think about it?
 Do we focus on what is missing?
-Or, do we focus on what can fill emptiness?
+Or do we focus on what can fill emptiness?
 Do we consider what used to fill the emptiness, like how a cold beverage used to fill a now empty glass, so we see something no longer there, or do we consider how an empty glass can again in the future be filled with something that brings joy.

 Today, like so many ages before we are filled with emptiness.
 But, asks Houselander, is it an emptiness with a purpose, like the emptiness in the hollow of a cup, or the emptiness of a bird’s nest?
 Or is it an emptiness that is simply devoid of meaning, “a void, meaningless, unhappy condition?”

 For the emptiness of the Blessed Virgin was the purposeful emptiness waiting to be filled with the incarnate Jesus, the Son of God who would become human through the fullness of the Blessed Virgin.